Did you work anywhere in the company or institution before starting your own thing? How was the experience of working there?

-No. Neither I or any other company will hire any untalented college kid with a degree which as less value than the paper it is printed on.
+No. Neither I nor any other company will hire any untalented college kid with a degree that as less valuable than the paper it is printed on.
 If you have any level of monetary skill, you’ll not be unemployed.
 We have tons and tons of companies, they have a vacancy as well.
 But when you have a flood of people trying to get govt. jobs, you can’t claim we have an employment crisis.

 Do you need to be a special one to launch your start-up?

 You need to have the mindset of a warrior.

 There are going to be alone moments, times when people will stop calling when people won’t pick your call when your bank balance will be 0 or maybe you’ll go in a loan, things will seem to fall downhill, when you’ll see betrayals and much more.